 The 5 Essential Tools to Changing Self-Talk

 You can change your personal narrative.
 Start now by imagining a day of self-talk that reinforces your most positive beliefs (about yourself, others and the world).
-It can have a life-changing impact on your work, relationships, health and your finances.
+It can have a life-changing impact on your work, relationships and most important, your health.
 It also feels a lot better.

 Louise Altman, Partner, Intentional Communication Consultants